 Is it only me who imagines a movie producer someday combining these two stories together?
 Imagine Enriqueta’s poor lover is none other than Juan Soldado and he is executed as she dies in her wedding dress.
 It could be a real tear-jerker that’s so close to being true.
 Maybe you can even do a Titanic-style flashback where Enriqueta is telling the story from the back of a cab, only to disappear at the ending, leaving a pebble on the seat.

 Hipsters everywhere should consider a walking tour of the cemetery a truly authentic Tijuana experience.
 The could even take the taxi, but they really should pay their driver, or they’ll be walking back.

 5 – Soak in a Hot Springs

 An hour outside of Tijuana is a magical canyon you have probably never heard about that is home to some of the finest soaking this side of the Rockies.
 Guadalupe Canyon is an hour drive across an empty salt bed that looks barren and lifeless.
 Once you reach the hill beyond, you’ll swear you are in paradise.
 Each campsite has a private soaking pool that is fed by the central hot spring.
 In camp, there is a massive warm pool and hot mud baths.
-This adventure is not for the faint of heart, but the rewards will rejuvenate your soul with the spirit of adventure.
+This journey, like any Baja road trip, is not for the faint of heart, but the rewards will rejuvenate your soul with the spirit of adventure.

 4 – Eat the Original Caesar Salad